Reinforcement learning optimization of the charging of a Dicke quantum battery

-Figure~\ref{fig:ergotropy}, which summarizes the main result of the present manuscript, reports the optimized values of the single battery ergotropy $\mathcal{E}^{(N)}_1(\tau)$ (Fig.~\ref{fig:ergotropy}(a)), and the corresponding charging precision quantified by $\sigma^2_{E_1^{(N)}}(\tau)$ (Fig.~\ref{fig:ergotropy}(b)), as a function of $\tau$.
-More specifically, the optimization of $\mathcal{E}^{(N)}_1(\tau)$ with RL (dashed and full lines) is repeated for various values of the battery size $N$ (each one corresponding to a separate color), and for various charging times $\tau$ (see dots along the lines).
-We will later see that the optimal charging protocols can be roughly divided into two classes with distinct properties, one corresponding to short charging times $\tilde{g}\tau$ (dashed lines), and one to long charging times (full lines).
-The single battery ergotropy achievable with the ``on-off'' strategy is shown as a dotted line.
-The RL optimization is not reported for even shorter times, as it coincides with the ``on-off'' strategy until the peak of the ergotropy is reached.
+Figure~\ref{fig:sketch}(b,c) reports the optimized single battery ergotropy $\mathcal{E}^{(N)}_1(\tau)$ using the coupling and detuning schemes respectively.
+Each dot along the full lines represents a separate optimization using RL for different values of the battery size $N$ (each one corresponding to a different color), and for different charging times $\tau$ reported on the x-axis, whereas the dotted lines correspond to the ``on-off'' strategy.
+The RL optimization is not reported for small $\tau$, as it coincides with the ``on-off'' strategy until the peak of the ergotropy is reached.

-From Fig.~\ref{fig:ergotropy}(a) we see that the ergotropy reached using RL greatly outperforms the ergotropy of the ``on-off'' charging protocol.
-Indeed, while ``on-off' protocols initially reaches a maximum ergotropy of $\sim 30 \%$ of $\omega_0$ and then decays to zero with some recurrent minor peaks - the ergotropy delivered by the RL control almost reaches $85\%$ of $\omega_0$, which corresponds to the possibility of extracting almost all the energy from the nearly fully charged single battery unit.
-Furthermore, as opposed to the ``on-off'' strategy, all RL curves increase monotonously with $\tau$.
-However, we note that the increase in ergotropy delivered by RL comes at the expense of a reduced power, i.e. of an increase of the charging time $\tau$.
+First, we notice that the charging protocols discovered with RL substantially outperform the ``on-off'' protocol.
+Indeed, while ``on-off'' protocols initially reach an ergotropy of $\sim 30 \%$ of $\omega_0$ and then essentially decay to zero - the ergotropy delivered by the RL protocols reaches roughly $87\%$ of $\omega_0$, corresponding to almost full energy extraction from the nearly fully charged battery.
+However, this comes at the expense of an increased charging time $\tau$.

-From Fig.~\ref{fig:ergotropy}(b) we see that not only does RL deliver a substantially larger ergotropy, but it simultaneously enhances also the charging precision.
-Indeed, the variance $\sigma^2_{E_1^{(N)}}(\tau)$ found with RL decreases with increasing $\tau$, whereas the variance of the on-off protocol reaches a maximum value, and then remains constant.